Call Our Tax Saving Experts at 60011600 to Maximize Your Tax Saving

 |Above Rs.
 1,00,00,000||Rs.
 28,25,000 + 30% of (total income minus Rs.
 1,00,00,000)||10% of income-tax [see Note 2]||2% of income-tax and surcharge||1% of income-tax and surcharge|

-1. Rebate under section 87A - A resident individual (whose net income does not exceed Rs.
+- Rebate under section 87A - A resident individual (whose net income does not exceed Rs.
 5,00,000) can avail rebate under section 87A.
 It is deductible from income-tax before calculating education cess.
-The amount of rebate is 100 per cent of income-tax or Rs.
-2,000, whichever is less.
+The amount of rebate has been changed to Rs.
+5000 from Rs.
+2000.

 Today, every person is worried about saving income tax, by making the right tax saving investment within the last 2 months of the financial year.
 As per the income tax act established in 1961, every person in India whose annual income crosses the maximum exemption limit will have to pay income tax.
 Every person has to pay income tax to the state and central government.